gmckz/bank/readMe.md

 # Planning / Design

 I have used an object oriented approach to the design of this program.
 And strictly followed the TDD process while implementing it.
+My program consists of an Account class that holds the balance and a list of transactions, and deposit, withdraw and printStatment functions; and a Transaction class that holds information about a transaction.

 ## User stories